rapaktech/drag-and-drop/README.md

-# A simple implemtation of drag-and-drop feature.
+# A simple implementation of the 'drag and drop' feature using JavaScript.

 * A random picture is fetched from a remote server, and then placed in a container.